 It is very important to respect and retain the setting and rural character around All Saints’ Church and, as a result, the Tudeley Village proposals have been set well back behind a generous area of open space.
 The existing ancient woodland and historic orchard to the north are enhanced, to continue to screen the church.
 The adjacent open land to the east is retained as a village green similar to many local villages.

-The masterplan for Tudeley Village shows a settlement of 2,800 dwellings, which will be delivered in phases over a 30-year period.
-Tudeley Village will incorporate diverse housing types and tenures to attract everyone from first-time buyers to retirees.
-Dwellings will range in size from 1-bedroom to 5-bedroom homes.
-Tenure-blind affordable housing will be integrated throughout the proposed village at Tudeley.
+The masterplan for Tudeley Village shows a settlement of 2,800 dwellings, which would be delivered in phases over a 30-year period.
+Tudeley Village would incorporate diverse housing types and tenures to attract everyone from first-time buyers to retirees.
+Dwellings would range in size from 1-bedroom to 5-bedroom homes.
+Tenure-blind affordable housing would be integrated throughout the proposed village at Tudeley.

 There are four key areas of mixed-use development within the masterplan for Tudeley Village; places offering shops, cafés, workplaces offices and nursery provision – all within walking distance.
 The first is the main village centre, located around Bank Farm.
 Then, there are three smaller mixed-use areas to the south east, south west and north west of the centre.
 The objective is to ensure that the residents’ day-to-day needs can be met within the village so they have less need to travel outside Tudeley at peak times.

-In addition to the 19MW of electricity generated at the solar park immediately adjacent to Tudeley Village, the Estate will incorporate renewable energy technology throughout the development through market-leading technologies.
-The Estate will introduce localised energy generation in the form of technologies such as solar photovoltaics, solar thermal systems and/or air/ground source heat pumps.
-EV charging points throughout the village will enable the use of electric vehicles by residents, businesses and visitors.
+In addition to the 19MW of electricity generated at the solar park immediately adjacent to Tudeley Village, the Estate would incorporate renewable energy technology throughout the development through market-leading technologies.
+The Estate would introduce localised energy generation in the form of technologies such as solar photovoltaics, solar thermal systems and/or air/ground source heat pumps.
+EV charging points throughout the village would enable the use of electric vehicles by residents, businesses and visitors.